cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, for all kernel objects /usr/share/relink/kernel/$BUILD, this security vulnerability would be closed.

-In summary, the link kit distributed with OpenBSD when paired with the existing reorder_kernel function (which lacks such a check) as of OpenBSD 7.3 allows the installation of a rootkit for anyone with local access to the machine, and even complete replacement or destruction of the operating system.
-A link kit that is stamped does not suffer from this class of vulnerability.
+In summary, the link kit distributed with OpenBSD when paired with the existing reorder_kernel function (which lacks such a check) as of OpenBSD 7.3 allows the installation of a rootkit for anyone with local access to the machine, or the creator of the link kit provided on the installation media, or by tampering with the installation media.
+A link kit that is stamped does not suffer from this class of vulnerability in the restricted case of tampering with local access to the machine or the installation media, but a trusted external build environment is required to rule out that the creator of the initial link kit did not install a trojan horse.

 # Areas for Further Study